 Founder- Debbie Leigh

-Lives in Cowbridge, mum of 2 girls at local schools.
+Lives in Cowbridge, mum of 2 at local schools.
 Background in social housing provision in London.
 Taught horticulture and had a garden maintenance business for a while.
-Worked for Sustainable Wales, then in partnership set up the Tumble Tots active play programme in South Wales.
-Always had a bit of a social conscience, enjoy running in the local countryside with my dog, and also like the finer things in life, good coffee, great cake.
+Worked for Sustainable Wales Real Nappy Campaign.
+Partner in Tumble Tots Play Programme.
+Always had a bit of a social conscience, enjoy running in the local countryside with my dog, and putting the world to rights over a good cup of coffee.
 Believe that within a local community you can find the people to supply you with what you seek in life – be it companionship, plastering, web design, accountancy, veg for a nice soup, a home for your loved but now unwanted items.

 A supportive band of admins. within the Facebook group who help with moderation, and volunteers from the Vale Volunteer Bureau help with keeping website content up to date.